-Any new hires classified as Academic Staff (A) or Other Teaching Titles (O) are eligible to attend the Welcome Center within 5 business days of their start date.
-For example, if an AS-R is hired on a Tuesday, Wednesday, Thursday or Friday they are still eligible to attend the NEXT Welcome Center event.
-Unfortunately, we cannot accommodate any new hires attending orientation prior to their start dates.
+Any new staff classified as Academic Staff (A), Other Teaching Titles (O) or Non-Academic Staff (N) are eligible to attend the Welcome Center within 5 business days of their start date.
+For example, if the new staff is hired on a Tuesday, Wednesday or Thursday, they are still eligible to attend the next scheduled Welcome Center.
+Unfortunately, we cannot accommodate any new hires wanting to attend orientation prior to their start dates.

 On the rare occasion a new employee is hired but immediately occupied by offsite work duties or business travel, she may be eligible to attend the Welcome Center, if: